 The SUP (standup paddleboard) trend is still going strong and can be learned right here in the Pacific Northwest!
-Head just east of Vancouver USA to Lacamas Lake in Camas to find Sweetwater SUP Rentals at Heritage Park.
+Head just east of Vancouver WA to Lacamas Lake in Camas to find Sweetwater SUP Rentals at Heritage Park.
 Learn the ways of the water while enjoying the sunshine and relaxing in the calm environment.

 ROW AT VANCOUVER LAKE